14 August, 2019 / IN Wealth management / by Kurt Purkiss

 Are you considering seeking financial advice?
 Here are 6 key elements you need to consider beforehand.

 When it comes to financial planning, upfront advice is vital for establishing the right structures for your circumstances.
 But people often miss out on the benefits of ongoing financial advice.
-Which is a shame because one of the best tools for wealth creation is having a qualified and experienced financial planner who you can trust to put your interests and those of your loved ones first.
+Which is a shame because one of the best tools for wealth creation is having a qualified and experienced financial planner.
+Someone you can trust to put your interests and those of your loved ones first.

 Economies and their opportunities are constantly changing.
 Over time your circumstances are likely to change too.
-Ongoing financial planning with a trusted advisor can help you minimise any risks that might occur as a result of change and open up opportunities for you to accelerate the growth of your wealth.
+Ongoing financial planning with a trusted advisor can help you minimise any risks that might occur as a result of change.
+All while helping you accelerate the growth of your wealth.

 It’s the same with financial planners.
 Trust is critical, as is communication.
 You want someone with whom you feel comfortable discussing the intimate details of your finances and aspirations.
 But how do you find a financial planner you can trust?

 1. Is your financial planner qualified?